Embodied LLM Agents Learn to Cooperate in Organized Teams: Related Works

 \subsection{LLM Agents}

 As powerful LLMs inherit abundant world knowledge and also general reasoning ability, there are increasing efforts to deploy LLMs as the reasoning core for decision-making to build human-like autonomous agents~\citep{sun2023adaplanner, zhu2023ghost, hao2023reasoning}.
-This requires observations of the RL environment to be translated into natural language in a way that is easier for language models to process.
-The reasoning of the language models also needs to be turned into a viable action for execution.
+This requires observations of the RL environment to be translated into natural language in a way that is easier for LLMs to process.
+The reasoning of the LLMs also needs to be turned into a viable action for execution.
 Popular prompting techniques for doing so include ReAct~\citep{yao2022react} and Reflexion~\citep{shinn2023reflexion}.
 Other methods that involve fine-tuning the language models have also been explored~\citep{hao2023toolkengpt}.
-In addition, various techniques have been proposed to mitigate the biases and constraints of language models, including chain-of-thought reasoning~\citep{wei2022chain}, external tools~\citep{shen2023hugginggpt, patil2023gorilla}, external documents~\citep{wang2023voyager} and skill libraries~\citep{zhu2023ghost}.
+In addition, various techniques have been proposed to mitigate the biases and constraints of LLMs, including chain-of-thought reasoning~\citep{wei2022chain}, external tools~\citep{shen2023hugginggpt, patil2023gorilla}, external documents~\citep{wang2023voyager} and skill libraries~\citep{zhu2023ghost}.